 The Company will monitor on a regular basis the effectiveness of this Policy and, where appropriate, it reserves the right to correct any deficiencies.

 In addition, the Company will review the Policy at least annually.
 A review will also be carried out whenever a material change occurs that affects the ability of the Company to continue to provide the best services for the client.

 The Company will inform its Clients of any material change to this Policy by posting an updated version of this Policy on its Website(s).

 Executed orders per day

-This site is run and operated by NBH Markets Ltd., a company registered in St. Vincent and the Grenadines with Company No. 24834 IBC 2018 and is a White Label of NBH Markets EU Ltd, a company registered in Cyprus and regulated by CySEC with authorization No. 208/13.
+This site is run and operated by NBH Markets LLC, a company registered in St. Vincent and the Grenadines with Company No. 241 LLC 2020 with registered address at First Floor, First St. Vincent Bank Ltd Building, P. O Box 1574, James Street, Kingstown, St. Vincent & the Grenadines formerly known as NBH Markets LTD with former Company No. 24834 IBC 2018 and is a White Label of NBH Markets EU Ltd, a company registered in Cyprus and regulated by CySEC with authorization No. 208/13.

 The payments for NBH Markets LLC are processed by NBH Services Ltd with registered address at 12 Chrysanthou Mylona, Harmonia Building 1, 1st Floor, Office 15, 3030 Limassol, Cyprus with registration number HE 369973.